peteroupc/html3dutil/tutorials/camera.md

 * A _view matrix_ transforms coordinates in world space to _camera space_ or _eye space_.
 * A _projection matrix_ transforms coordinates in camera space to _clip space_.
-* Additionally, the graphics pipeline (outside the HTML 3D library) converts the clip space coordinates to _normalized device coordinates_, then _screen space_ coordinates when drawing objects on the screen.
+* Additionally, the graphics pipeline (outside the HTML 3D library) converts the clip space coordinates to _normalized device coordinates_, then _window space_ coordinates when drawing objects on the screen.

 ## Projection Transform <a id=Projection_Transform></a>